“The universe buries strange jewels deep within us all, and then stands back to see if we can find them” – Elizabeth Gilbert.

 But there was one journal I couldn’t let go of.
 I bought it on my 39th birthday, 9 January 2013.

 I was less than a week away from starting the final full-time contract of my corporate career.
 I already knew that once that six-month contract came to an end, I wouldn’t renew it.
-I was preparing to make the leap from my 20-year career in communications to work for myself as a personal stylist.
+I was preparing to make the leap from my 20-year career in communications to working for myself as a personal stylist.
 I had entered my final year of my thirties.
 I was ready for something…I don’t know, something ‘new’.
 Definitely something that looked different to the way my life looked that day.

 Six months went by without writing a single word in that journal.